Corning Glass Works Collection

 The company is now known as Corning Incorporated, and produces advanced optics products, science equipment such as microplates and petri dishes, optical cables, environmental filters, pharmaceutical tubing, and much more.
 Corning Incorporated has research centers distributed throughout North America, Europe, and Asia.
 The Corning Glass Works tower that once produced thermometer tubes, fondly known as Little Joe, still stands over the town of Corning today.

-Dyer, D. (2001).
-Corning: A story of discovery and reinvention.
-Corning, NY: Corning Incorporated.
+Dyer, D. _Corning: A Story of Discovery and Reinvention_.
+Corning, NY: Corning Incorporated, 2001.

 Vogt, D. L. "Special Relationship: An Anecdotal History of Corning Glass Works and Corning, New York," 1980.
 Corning Incorporated Archives.
 Corning, New York.

 6.0 Linear Feet (4 Hollinger boxes and 2 flat boxes)